 The most basic interconnect fabric provides connectivity within a single data center site (Figure 3).
 Enterprises and cloud service providers first connect to the fabric at a suitable port speed, e.g. 10G or 100G.
 Thereafter, they have the ability to software define virtual connections to any other connected party, including public clouds, XaaS providers, ISPs and peering partners.

-A well-designed interconnect fabric can enable many use cases:
+A well-designed software-defined interconnect fabric can enable many use cases:

 - Direct connect to public clouds